-Since the last triennial Assembly in 2019, ICAO and its Member States have been making substantial progress in achieving the collective global aspirational goals for the international aviation sector of achieving a 2% annual fuel efficiency improvement and carbon neutral growth from 2020 onwards.
+The ICAO Assembly at its 40th Session in 2019 adopted Resolution A40-18, which reiterated two global aspirational goals for the international aviation sector: 2% annual fuel efficiency improvements, and carbon neutral growth from 2020 onwards, as established at the 37th ICAO Assembly in 2010.

-One hundred and twenty-one (121) Member States have already developed and submitted their State Action Plans to ICAO on how to reduce CO2 emissions from international aviation, incorporating aviation in-sector mitigation measures such as aircraft technologies, operational improvements, and the use of sustainable aviation fuels.
+To contribute to the achievement of these goals, 121 Member States have already developed and submitted their State Action Plans, incorporating a basket of CO2 mitigation measures to reduce CO2 emissions from international aviation, including aircraft technologies, operational improvements, and the use of sustainable fuels.

-To complement these measures and ensure the achievement of carbon neutral growth, a global market-based measure - Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) - was established and its global implementation is on track.
-Milestones achieved thus far include the establishment of a robust CO2 Monitoring, Reporting and Verification (MRV) system, which ensures that the collected CO2 data are verified and reported annually by all airline operators and States covered, through the ICAO CORSIA Central Registry.
+To complement these aviation in-sector CO2 reduction measures and ensure the achievement of carbon neutral growth goal, a global market-based measure - Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) was established and the Scheme is globally implemented by Member States.